-- 10. Encourage condominium and other models of home ownership. - II.
-Examine "multi-family development" to no longer require an extra I/2 buildable area compared to single-family dwellings and instead require an approved septic system. - 12.
-Audit the Town Zoning Ordinances and identify excessive restrictions that make it difficult to develop housing in Town. - 13.
-Review the Town Zoning Ordinances compared to existing patterns of housing and revise the Ordinances to more closely reflect what housing is already there (including at the neighborhood or street level, if needed). - 14.
-Review Town-owned property for best uses, including housing. - 15.
-Identify obstacles for converting existing single-family housing into multifamily housing and ease onerous restrictions. - 16.
-Review and incentivize the Open Space Development Ordinance to identify obstacles and make the ordinance easier to use. - 17.
-Allow more flexibility in addressing multifamily properties by including noncontiguous structures on the same site (with the possibility of shared driveways).
+- 4. Adopt mixed use development in C-I and Intervale districts for potential different uses. - 5.
+Continue to enact energy efficient regulations that encourage and support energy efficient residential construction as well as on-site renewable energy generation. - 6.
+Research form-based or other zoning options that preserve the aesthetic rural character of Warner but allow for new development, including increased density. - 7.
+New Edit Coming From Harry: Encourage finding partners to develop housing best suited for the community. - 8.
+Examine "multi-family development" such as condominiums and, where appropriate, no longer require an extra 1/2 buildable area compared to single-family dwellings. - 9.
+Audit the Town Zoning Ordinances to see if there are excessive restrictions that make it difficult to develop housing in Town. - 10.
+Review the Town Zoning Districts compared to existing patterns of housing and revise the Ordinances to more closely reflect what housing is already there. - II.
+New Edit Coming from Pier: Review Town-owned property for best uses, including housing. - 12.
+Ease any onerous restrictions for converting existing single-family housing into multifamily housing. - 13.
+Review and incentivize the Open Space Development Ordinance and make the ordinance easier to use.